 The Settlement Agreement is a Binding Contract

-The mediation process is an efficient and effective forum for settling disputes outside of court.
-Using a skilled neutral third party to facilitate the discussions and the exchange of negotiations, the parties in a dispute can shape a mutually beneficial resolution and come away with a successful outcome.
+The mediation process is an efficient and effective forum for settling disputes outside court.
+Using a skilled neutral third party to facilitate the discussions and the exchange of negotiations, the opposing parties in a dispute can shape a mutually beneficial resolution and come away with a successful outcome.